Best small cars for 2019

 They should be as comfortable on a motorway as they are weaving down narrow streets.
 If the engine can't manage this, then you'll be moving through the gears too often to maintain your speed.

 Finally, no matter how small a car is, there is no excuse for it to be unsafe.
-Our independent testing has uncovered one popular model that has sub-standard crash safety.
-So we've made it a Don't Buy.
+Our independent testing has uncovered cars that have sub-standard crash safety.
+This includes one popular model that we've made a Don't Buy.

 Below, you'll find three of the worst small cars we've tested.
 These models shouldn't be considered, no matter how tempting the price tag.

 Small cars to avoid